Cyber Security

 Australian businesses face a growing cyber threat landscape.
 Here is what matters and what to do about it.

-Recent incidents, including significant data breaches at major Australian organisations, have thrown a spotlight on vulnerabilities that exist within even seemingly secure systems.
+Recent incidents, including major data breaches at large Australian organisations, have shown that even seemingly secure systems carry real gaps.
 Boards and executives are asking harder questions about cyber resilience.
 And they should.

 What we see in practice: many organisations have some controls in place but gaps in coverage.
 Identity and access management is often weak.
 Patching is inconsistent.
 Third-party and supply chain risk is under-assessed.
 It is not that teams do not care.
-It is that they are stretched, and security can feel like a distraction until it is not.
+They are stretched and security can feel like a distraction until it is not.

 A practical starting point is a focused security review.
 Not a checkbox audit, but a risk-based assessment of your critical assets, your attack surface and your response readiness.
-Identify the top five gaps and fix those first.
+Find the top five gaps and fix those first.
 When we did this for Infomo (a cloud-native telco and ad-tech platform across Australia, Singapore and India) we delivered a formal report for executive and board stakeholders, with critical and moderate gaps clearly identified and a remediation roadmap they could actually follow.
 No jargon, no fluff.
 Just: here is what we found, here is what to fix first.
+When AI sits inside a security workflow, the bar goes higher.

 For Australian businesses, the Privacy Act, the Notifiable Data Breaches scheme and sector-specific requirements (e.g. APRA for financial services) add compliance pressure.
-Aligning security improvements with these obligations is more efficient than treating them separately.
-Kill two birds with one stone.
+Lining up security improvements with these obligations is more efficient than treating them separately.
+One body of work, two outcomes.
+Critical infrastructure operators face an even tighter regime under the SOCI Act.

 Prevention is better than cure.
-Security is not just a checkbox for compliance; it is a must-have to safeguard your business and customers from cyber threats.
+Security is not just a checkbox for compliance.
+It is a must-have to keep your business and customers safe from cyber threats.
 The teams that get this right sleep better at night.
-Literally.